SmbatPoghosyan/Posts_App/README.md

    - Scroll down and click on **App passwords** and create one (you will use it instead of your google account password).
    - Thats all you need, now come back to the code and use your **email addres** and **App password** in your .env

+Go by this link if you want get more information [Google help centre](https://support.google.com/mail/answer/185833?hl=en).

 If there are problems with installation, please inform us about it.

 ## Usage